fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 ================3 passedin 0.03seconds=================

-Chapter 4.
+Lab 4.
 Builtin Fixtures • 94

 However, it also clutters the docstrings, and doesn’t add any real value to